Anne Benna Sims: Professional career

 ABT was very impressed with Sims' skills.
 In 1978, Anne Benna Sims officially joined the American Ballet Theatre as the first African American female to hold a contract with the company.
 She was the first African-American danseuse at American Ballet Theatre and the first African-American soloist in the company's history.
 In a 2014 interview, Misty Copeland said that Sims was part of the “corps de ballet,” or a member of the larger dance troupe, first.
 "I haven’t been doing the 'white' acts of Swan Lake or Giselle, but there is a bit of slush in the 'Snow' section of Peter Tchaikovsky's The Nutcracker Suite" says Sims.

-Though Sims started in the corps de ballet of ABT, her first principal role was Cybele/Medusa in Anthony Tudor's Undertow with Peter Fonseca, a "demanding dramatic ballet".
-During rehearsals, [Anthony Tudor] reminded her often that everyone who has ever danced this role has been a recognized classic ballerina" just in case the public did not except her.
+Though Sims started in the corps de ballet of ABT, her first principal role was Cybele/Medusa in Antony Tudor's Undertow with Peter Fonseca, a "demanding dramatic ballet".
+During rehearsals, [Antony Tudor] reminded her often that everyone who has ever danced this role has been a recognized classic ballerina" just in case the public did not except her.
 She was also in the first cast of the company premiere of Paul Taylor's Airs.

 At ABT she was in the first cast of the company premiere of Paul Taylor's Airs (reconstructed by Eileen Cropley); other members of the cast were Lisa Rinehart, Janet Shibata, Rebecca Wright, Brian Adams, Warren Conover and Robert La Fosse.
 She had earlier been featured in a revival of Antony Tudor's Undertow with Peter Fonseea.